asrinagesh/PokeData/README.md

 # PokeData
 A Pokedex visual created with the help of R, HTML, and JS.
+Learn all about your pokemon through our amazing pokedex.